 12. Ice cream for dogs

-This ice cream for dogs starts as a dry mix that doesn’t need to be refrigerated, making it a perfect dog stocking stuffer.
+The Pooch Creamery ice cream for dogs starts as a dry mix that doesn’t need to be refrigerated, making it a perfect dog stocking stuffer.
 Just add water and freeze it to give your pup a holiday treat.
-Flavors include Christmas cookie, maple bacon, vanilla, and carob.

 Frosty Paws offers another frozen dog treat option that is veterinarian-approved.
-But these have to stay in the freezer, making them less stocking-friendly.
+However, these have to stay in the freezer, making them less stocking-friendly.

 Veterinarian tip: For any pups with underlying medical conditions or a sensitive tummy, we recommend skipping this treat!